cloudfright/blog/cloudfright-blog/content/posts/web-api-sensors.md

   }
 }
 ```
-Hat tip to [trekhleb.dev](// https://trekhleb.dev/blog/2021/gyro-web/) and [web.dev](https://web.dev/generic-sensor/) for inspiration and reference.
+Hat tip to [trekhleb.dev](https://trekhleb.dev/blog/2021/gyro-web/) and [web.dev](https://web.dev/generic-sensor/) for reference and inspiration.

 ## Exploring the data

-So now we have requested permissions, let's explore the the data returned from the motion event.
+So now we have requested permission, let's explore the the data returned from the motion event.

 ```
 function handleMotion(event) {